AlexShukel/get-changed-workspaces-action/README.md

 Boolean that indicates if there was any changed packages.
 Provided as JSON string.

-For example, if you want to skip workflow when there was no changed packages, you can use this configuration:
+For example, if you want to skip a job when there was no changed packages, you can use this configuration:

 ```yml
 generate_matrix: